cjschu17/Thesis2016-2017/ThesisWriting/InitialDifferences.md

 |Interlinear Scholia|4800|4755 (99.06%)|4 (0.08%)|41 (0.85%)|45 (0.94%)|
 |Exterior Scholia|466|414 (88.84%)|0 (0.0%)|52 (11.16%)|52 (11.16%)|

-There are number of things to say about the data above, but what is clear is that direct voice is, by far the most pervasive type of discourse for each of the types of scholia.
-This is especially true of the interlinear scholia, 99% of whose words are written in direct discourse.
-Again, this is consistent with the common usage of the interlinear scholia to provide a Byzantine gloss on the *Iliad* text.
-According to HMT editorial conventions, these interlinear glosses are considered "direct discourse" thus the high percentage of direct discourse is not surprising.

-Nor is it surprising that the main scholia

 | Scholia Type  | Words in Indirect Discouse | Words in Direct Discouse | Total Words |
 |---|---|---|---|
 |Main Scholia|12537 (10.34%)|108689 (89.66%)|121226|